dzorlu/natural_questions/README.md

 ```

 ## Fine-tuning
-Fine tuning extends the [BERT library](https://github.com/google-research/bert) and reaches 57% accuracy on the dev set.
+Fine tuning extends the [BERT library](https://github.com/google-research/bert).
-All of the parameters of BERT and the single layer `W` on top that transforms BERT outputs onto span predictions
+A single layer `W` on top that transforms BERT outputs onto span predictions.
+The entire model is fine tuned jointly to
- are fine tuned jointly to maximize the log-probability of the correct span.
+maximize the log-probability of the correct span.

 ```
  python run_nq.py \